doolamdattatreya2025/aws-wazuh-siem-lab/README.md

 *Critical findings*

 ![Active Agent](screenshots/active-agent.png)
-*Agent connected and reporting*
+*Agent connected and sending data*

 ![SCA Results](screenshots/sca-results.png)
-*Security configuration assessment results*
+*Security configuration check results*

-## How I built it
+## Steps I followed

-1. **Infrastructure** — spun up an EC2 Ubuntu instance, configured the security group, hardened SSH access to my IP only
+1. **Set up the server** — created an EC2 Ubuntu server, set up the firewall rules, and locked SSH access to only my own IP
-2. **Wazuh install** — Manager, Indexer, and Dashboard, then confirmed I could actually reach the dashboard
+2. **Installed Wazuh** — Manager, Indexer, and Dashboard, then checked I could open the dashboard in a browser
-3. **Endpoint enrollment** — installed the agent on my Windows 11 machine and registered it with the manager, checked telemetry was flowing
+3. **Connected the endpoint** — installed the agent on my Windows 11 laptop, connected it to the manager, checked that data was flowing in
-4. **Vulnerability scanning** — ran baseline scans, checked what came back against known CVEs
+4. **Ran a vulnerability scan** — scanned the laptop and checked the results against known security bugs (CVEs)
-5. **Threat simulation** — ran a brute-force login attempt against the endpoint and watched how Wazuh alerted on it and mapped it to MITRE ATT&CK
+5. **Tested an attack** — ran a fake brute-force login attempt on the laptop and watched how Wazuh caught it and matched it to MITRE ATT&CK

-## Windows agent install (PowerShell)
+## Installing the agent on Windows (PowerShell)

 ```powershell
 # Deploy Wazuh Agent with Manager IP